When Is Divorce The Right Answer

 Spouses on the verge of divorce must think twice and make a reasonable conclusion in the interest of their children.

-Yet, if, after the critical thought process, divorce is still the last resort, do not hesitate to go for it because staying in an abusive or non-Working marriage may be more dangerous to the children.
+Yet, if after the critical thought process and divorce is still the last resort, do not hesitate to go for it because staying in an abusive or non-working marriage may be more dangerous to the children.

 4. The unending blame game